 For those in a leadership or administrative role within the church, private and even federal grants may be available.
 When considering other church fundraising ideas to raise money, think back to the religious community you know so well—and tap into the unique interests of your church members to get your creative juices flowing.
 Take a look below for more inspiration.

 Apply for grant money

 If your church is incorporated as a 501(c)(3) nonprofit organization, you may be able to qualify for government assistance in the form of federal grants, loans, or even disaster relief.
 There are also a number of private grants available to religious organizations, depending on your location and the type of community work you do.

-- The U.S. Department of Health and Human Services offers grants specifically for faith and community-based organizations.
+- The U.S. Department of Health and Human Services offers grants specifically for faith and community-based youth group organizations.
 Awards are determined based on the community impact of your organization, and cannot be used for strictly religious purposes.